 |Nutritional Guidelines (per serving)|

-"Barley," explains Giora Shimoni, is a grain with a nut-like flavor and a pasta-like consistency.
-Pearled barley is hulled barley that has been polished so that the outside (bran) of the kernel are removed.
+Barley is a grain with a nut-like flavor and a pasta-like consistency.
+Pearled barley is hulled barley that has been polished so that the outside (bran) of the kernel is removed.
 While pearled barley is lower in nutrients than hulled barley, it cooks more quickly.
-Pearled Barley Pilaf is a great way to upgrade your next chicken dinner.
-As a less familiar side dish than rice, couscous, falafel or potatoes, barley can dress up a meal.
+A side dish like this pearled barley pilaf is a great way to upgrade your next chicken dinner.
+As a less familiar side dish than rice, couscous, falafel, or potatoes, barley can dress up a meal.
 By the way, this recipe also makes a great tongue twister.
-Try to say Pearled Barley Pilaf with Parsley three times fast!"
+Try to say "pearled barley pilaf with parsley" three times fast!

-Make It A Meal: With its toothsome texture and subtle flavor, barley makes a great accompaniment to beef or chicken.
+With its toothsome texture and subtle flavor, barley makes a great accompaniment to beef or chicken.
 Try it with Roasted Chicken with Baharat, Garlic, and Mint and a side of Green Beans with Pecans and Date Syrup.
 A smooth Butternut Squash Kugel rounds out the meal and ups the comfort fare factor.
 Finish with a slice of whole grain Jewish Apple Cake and tea or coffee.
+If you have extra plain cooked barley, it's a great hearty breakfast.
+Serve it warm with some fruit, nuts, and or warm syrup or honey.

-Did You Know?
 Barley is counted among the 7 Species of Israel, garnering a special mention in the Torah as an agricultural product vital to the land and its people.
 As such, it makes a fitting addition to menus celebrating the harvest holidays of Sukkot and Shavuot.
+Use this pilaf recipe or make up your own version with fall flavors and vegetables and enjoy the fall season.

 - 1 cup pearled barley